websocket-client/websocket-client/README.md

 ### Long-lived Connection

 Most real-world WebSockets situations involve longer-lived connections.
-The WebSocketApp `run_forever` loop will automatically try to reconnect when a connection is lost if it is provided with a dispatcher parameter, and provides a variety of event-based connection controls.
+The WebSocketApp `run_forever` loop will automatically try to reconnect to an open WebSocket connection when a network connection is lost if it is provided with a dispatcher parameter, and provides a variety of event-based connection controls.
+`run_forever` does not automatically reconnect if the server closes the WebSocket.
+Customizing behavior when the server closes the WebSocket should be handled in the `on_close` callback.
 This example uses [rel](https://github.com/bubbleboy14/registeredeventlistener) for the dispatcher to provide automatic reconnection.